EllisonFord/Local-File-Organizer-Ollama/README.md

 * Scanning a specified input directory for files.
 * Content Understanding:
-  - **Textual Analysis**: Uses the [Llama3.2 3B](https://nexaai.com/meta/Llama3.2-3B-Instruct/gguf-q3_K_M/file) to analyze and summarize text-based content, generating relevant descriptions and filenames.
+  - Textual analysis via the Ollama model llama3.2:3b (https://ollama.com/library/llama3.2) to summarize text and propose filenames.
-  - **Visual Content Analysis**: Uses the [LLaVA-v1.6](https://nexaai.com/liuhaotian/llava-v1.6-vicuna-7b/gguf-q4_0/file) , based on Vicuna-7B, to interpret visual files such as images, providing context-aware categorization and descriptions.
+  - Visual content analysis via the Ollama model llava:7b (https://ollama.com/library/llava) to interpret images for categorization and descriptions.

 * Understanding the content of your files (text, images, and more) to generate relevant descriptions, folder names, and filenames.
 * Organizing the files into a new directory structure based on the generated metadata.